-To whatever degree, every business owner, marketer, or entrepreneur armed with a website sees themselves as some kind of internet marketing guru.
+To some extent, every business owner, marketer, or entrepreneur that is armed with a website sees themselves as some kind of internet marketing guru.

-And every other internet marketing guru out there is preaching about some cool amazing new method or tactic you've simply got to use in order to stay ahead of the game.
+Additionally, every other internet marketing guru out there, like myself, is preaching about some cool amazing new method or tactic that you've simply got to use in order to stay ahead of the game.

 It can be freaking overwhelming at times, I can tell you.

-I remember starting out in this niche many years ago and thinking, I'm never going to get to grips with this.
+I remember starting out in this very niche many years ago and thinking, I'm never going to get to grips with any of this stuff.

 And you know what?

-Even though I feel I know a great deal about how to market my business online today.
+Even though I feel that I know a great deal about how to market my businesses online today.
 I'm still learning every single day.

-So, one of the questions I get asked a lot as a digital marketer, particularly from startup businesses and new bloggers, is this one -
+So, one of the questions I get asked a lot as a "digital marketer, especially from startup businesses and new bloggers, is this one -

-Do I really need to learn digital marketing, or can I just build a website and wait for people to find it in Google?
+Do I really need to learn digital marketing, or can I just build a website and wait for people to find it in Google, like most people do?

-But Fabrizio, everyone knows how to do online marketing, it's 2017 for heaven's sake.
+But Fabrizio, everyone knows how to use the internet to market their business, it's 2020 nearly, for heaven's sake.

 You would be extremely surprised.

-I have worked with successful business owners that don't have a clue what to do when it comes to growing their business online.
+I have worked with dozens of successful business owners that don't have a clue what to do when it comes to growing their business and increasing brand awareness online.

-For most of us internet marketing gurus who spend the majority of our time online, we're savvy enough to know a thing or two about digital marketing, right?
+For most of us internet marketing gurus who spend the majority of our time online, we're savvy enough to know a thing or two about how digital marketing should be done and what works for us, right?

 But to assume that every business owner knows about running a website, marketing, doing social media, launching email campaigns, doing PPC, and all the rest of it, is thinking narrowly.

-There are thousands of individuals and small businesses who have no idea where to start when it comes to online marketing.
+There are thousands of individuals and small business owners who have no idea where to start when it comes to online marketing.

 Heck, most of these folks don't even have a website to start with.

-So think about those businesses that have been long established 'offline', they simply hit a brick wall when it comes to the online world.
+So, think about those brick and mortar based businesses that have been long and well established 'offline', they simply hit a brick wall when it comes to the online world.
+Excuse the pun.

 So, to finally answer the above question - Do you need to know digital marketing?